Ryan Stewart, DO

 Frequently Asked Questions

 Is vaginal estrogen safe?
 Yes.
-Local vaginal estrogen (cream, ring, or tablet) delivers estrogen directly to the tissues that need it, with minimal absorption into the bloodstream.
-It's considered safe even for long-term use and for most women with a history of breast cancer.
+Local vaginal estrogen (cream, ring, or tablet) delivers estrogen directly to the tissues that need it.
+Absorption into your bloodstream is minimal, and blood levels stay in the normal postmenopausal range.
+Large studies show no increased risk of breast cancer, blood clots, or endometrial cancer with low-dose vaginal estrogen.
+It's considered safe for long-term use.

 Will HRT help my bladder symptoms?
-Systemic hormone replacement therapy may help some symptoms but can actually worsen stress incontinence.
-Local vaginal estrogen is more targeted and effective for urinary symptoms specifically.
+Systemic hormone therapy (pills or patches) can actually worsen stress incontinence.
+Local vaginal estrogen is different.
+It treats the tissue changes in your urethra, vagina, and bladder base without raising your blood estrogen levels.
+For bladder symptoms tied to menopause, vaginal estrogen is the more targeted and effective choice.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy